 Periodic Assessments

-Once VTS personnel are qualified, regular performance and competency assessments should be undertaken to ensure that established standards continue to be met.
+Once VTS personnel are trained and qualified, regular performance and competency assessments should be undertaken to ensure that established standards continue to be met.
 These periodic assessments may identify areas for improvements that can trigger a need for additional skills and development training.

 Performance Assessment